mmontesanonyc/resources/README.md

 - [Race to Justice Language Guide](https://www1.nyc.gov/assets/doh/downloads/pdf/dpho/race-to-justice-action-kit-language-use-guide.pdf).

 ## Visualization Tools
+There are a lot of visualization platforms but these are the ones I use most often.
 - [Datawrapper](www.datawrapper.de) makes making interactive, well-designed visualizations fast and easy.
 [Their blog](https://blog.datawrapper.de/) details new features and techniques, and [their documentation](https://academy.datawrapper.de/) is thorough.
 - [Vega and Vega-Lite](https://vega.github.io/) allow highly customizeable visualizations through json spec.
 [Their online editor](https://vega.github.io/editor/) and examples are a good place to start.
 [Helpful tutorial](http://vda-lab.github.io/2019/12/vegalite).
 - [Introducing Arquero](https://observablehq.com/@uwdata/introducing-arquero).
 Arquero is a JS library for importing data into the browser as tables and manipulating it.
 Helpful for client-side data processing and manipulation, to prep data for visualization.
 [More](https://github.com/uwdata/arquero).